lollisjacob/lollisjacob.github.io/_pages/about.md

 Shape Issue Attention**  <br>
 Jacob M. Lollis and Mackenzie R. Dobson  <br>
 Status: Under Review  <br>
-[Paper](/files/Lollis-abortion.pdf){: .btn--research}
+Last Update: April 2026 [Paper](/files/Lollis-abortion.pdf){: .btn--research}

 <details>
   <summary><b>Abstract</b></summary>
-<i>Landmark Supreme Court rulings can significantly alter policy, expand or restrict
+<i>Landmark Supreme Court rulings can reshape policy, rights, and public opinion,
-rights, and reshape public opinion.
-Yet whether—and how—such rulings shift congressional attention on specific issues remains unclear.
-We examine this question in the case of Dobbs
-v.
-Jackson Women’s Health Organization (2022), which eliminated the federal constitutional right to abortion.
-We argue that, after Dobbs, legislators increased attention to abortion selectively, only when two incentives aligned: gender-based representational considerations and party-based electoral incentives.
-These incentives converged for female Democrats.
-Female Republicans, however, faced electoral risks in foregrounding abortion, and male legislators faced weaker gender-linked representational incentives.
-Using nearly 1.6 million statements from U.S. House committee hearings, we treat the draft opinion leak (May 2, 2022) as a treatment in difference-in-differences models comparing pre- and post-leak attention by party and gender.
+but their effects on congressional issue attention remain less clear.
+We argue that such rul- ings do not uniformly reshape congressional attention; instead, they do so selectively, de- pending on how legislators’ representational and electoral incentives align.
+We test this argu- ment in the case of Dobbs v.
+Jackson Women’s Health Organization (2022).
+We argue that, after Dobbs, abortion attention increased only when gender-linked representational consid- erations and party-based electoral incentives converged.
+These incentives aligned for female Democrats, but female Republicans faced electoral risks in foregrounding abortion, while male legislators faced weaker gender-linked representational incentives.
+Using nearly 1.6M state- ments from U.S. House committee hearings, we leverage the leak of the draft opinion in a difference-in-differences design that estimates differential changes in abortion attention across party and gender.
 Pre-treatment trends show no systematic differences.
-After the leak, female Democrats increased abortion-related references by two percentage points relative to female Republicans, with no change among male legislators.
-Elevated attention to abortion among female
+After the leak, fe- male Democrats increased abortion-related references relative to female Republicans, with no change among male legislators.</i>
-Democrats persisted through the 119th Congress (2025).
-We also show that, across six non- abortion policy areas, the same gender- and electoral-based patterns do not emerge, providing additional evidence that Dobbs is the primary driver of the observed increase in abortion attention.
-Our results are robust to an alternative measure of issue attention: cosponsorship of abortion-related bills.
-These findings indicate that legislators’ responses to Dobbs were selective and shaped by gender- and electoral-based incentives.</i>
 </details>

 &nbsp;

 ---
-**Measuring the Concentration of Legislative
+**The Concentration of Legislative Effectiveness:
-Effectiveness: Evidence from U.S. State Legislatures**  <br>
+Evidence from U.S. State Legislatures**  <br>
 Jacob M. Lollis and Todd Makse  <br>
 Status: Under Reveiw  <br>
-[Paper](/files/Lollis-ELR.pdf){: .btn--research}
+Last Updated: April 2026 [Paper](/files/Lollis-ELR.pdf){: .btn--research}

 <details>
   <summary><b>Abstract</b></summary>
-<i>Research on legislative effectiveness has largely emphasized individual-level traits associated
+<i>Research on legislative effectiveness has largely examined why some legislators are
-with policymaking success.
-We shift attention to how lawmaking success is distributed within and across legislatures by introducing a new measure—the Effective Legislator Ratio (ELR)—which captures the share of legislators in a chamber who consistently account for policy successes.
-We argue that two features of legislatures’ institutional design—the centralization of policymaking opportunity and the centralization of agenda power—shape whether effectiveness is concentrated among a small set of lawmakers or more broadly shared, and that this concentration, in turn, alters legislators’ behavior.
-We test our argument in U.S. state legislatures and report three primary findings.
-First, the distribution of policy success varies widely across state legislative chambers and is most concentrated for consequential legislation.
-Second, variation in policymaking opportunity (e.g., chamber size and bill introduction limits) is more strongly associated with the distribution of policy success than variation in agenda power (e.g., agenda control and leadership powers).
-Third, new legislators adapt their cosponsorship strategies in response to the concentration of effectiveness in their chamber.
-The ELR is a flexible measure that can be applied to most legislatures, enabling comparative analyses of the concentration of lawmaking success and its consequences. </i>
+more successful than others.
+Yet legislatures also vary in how broadly policymaking success is shared across members.
+In this paper, we examine how institutional design shapes the distribution of policymaking power within legislatures.
+To do so, we develop the Effective Legislator Ratio (ELR), a chamber-level measure capturing the share of legislators who account for policy success.
+Using data from 94 U.S. state legislative chambers from 1997 to 2018, we show that policy success varies widely across chambers and is most concentrated for consequential legislation.
+Policymaking opportunity (i.e., chamber size and bill introduction limits) is more strongly associated with this distribution than agenda power (i.e., agenda control and leadership powers).
+Finally, when effectiveness is concentrated, new legislators adapt their cosponsorship strategies by learning which collaborators are most likely to advance legislation successfully.</i>
 </details>

 ---